[download a sample virtual presentation] 4 Mb This sample is a very compressed executable file. The original file was 142 Mb PowerPoint file.]

 If you are unable to give your talk in person, InSITE offers the option to make a virtual presentation.
 Your paper will be scheduled for presentation.
 At your paper's presentation time, we will "play" your presentation and, optionally, set up a question and answer session afterwards.

-What is a Virtual Presentation.
+What is a Virtual Presentation?
 You create a virtual presentation by creating a self-running slide show that includes a voice narration.
-Most people find PowerPoint to be a convenient software tool they can use to create their presentation, but you are welcome to use other tools, such as a Shockwave embedded within an HTML file.
+Most people find PowerPoint to be a convenient software tool they can use to create their presentation, but you are welcome to use other tools.
 Your presentation cannot require special software nor an Internet connection.

 PowerPoint includes tools for recording your voice for each slide and then advancing to the next slide at the end of each narration.
-If you are more technically inclined, you can create more advanced presentations using other tools, such as Producer for PowerPoint, a free tool offered by Microsoft.
+If you are more technically inclined, you can create more advanced presentations using other tools.

 Good Quality Recording.
-The aspect that is not as obvious is that you need to record your voice using a good quality microphone in a quiet setting.
-Ideally, have someone from your Audio Visual department provide you with a high quality microphone and record the presentation in a quiet room.
+The aspect that may not be obvious is the need to record your voice using a good quality microphone in a quiet setting.
+Ideally, have someone from your Audio-Visual department provide you with a high quality microphone and record the presentation in a quiet room.
 Otherwise use a microphone that fits close to your mouth, such as the one shown to the right.
 The price for such microphones is in the $10-$20 USD range.
 Do not rely on a laptopís built in microphone!

 If you use slide animation, the result can be very interesting.
 Just be sure to make the presentation self-running so that it advances slides automatically.